 The Major dental services category typically includes procedures and treatments that are relatively more complex in nature and often involve a dental laboratory expense.
 These services tend to be more costly than those found in the Basic category.

-With indemnity and PPO insurance policies, the benefits provided for Major dental services typically run on the order of 50% of the procedure’s cost, after the plan's deductible has been met.
+- With indemnity and PPO insurance policies, the benefits provided for Major dental services frequently run on the order of 50% of the procedure’s cost, after the deductible has been met.

 List of Major dental services.

 - dental crowns (may be a Basic service) – (Details about insurance coverage for dental crowns.)

 - inlays and onlays

 - tooth implants

 - impacted wisdom teeth removal (may be considered a Basic service)

 FYI – With some insurance policies, when it comes to providing coverage for Major services, you’ll find that their emphasis seems more geared toward preserving the status quo rather than providing for significant dental reconstruction.

 It’s often the policy’s maximum benefits limitation that becomes the problem.
 Its level is frequently high enough that one or two teeth can be rebuilt (root canals and crowns).
 But when major reconstruction is planned, this limitation is easily exceeded.